xubowen0816/bowen-xu.github.io/_pages/activities.md

 ---
+layout: archive
+title: "Activities"
 permalink: /activities/
-title: "Activities"
-excerpt: "Activities"
 author_profile: true
 redirect_from:
-  - "/activities/"
-  - "/activities.html"
+  - /activities
 ---
 This is a page not in the menu.
 You can use markdown in this page.